Last updated 5 June 2019

 The Group’s corporate governance framework will continue to be reviewed to ensure that it meets the evolving needs, size and nature of the business, and changes will be implemented as appropriate.
 The effectiveness of the governance structures and processes is assessed as part of the annual Board evaluation.

 The Group places a strong emphasis on the standards of good corporate governance and maintaining an effective engagement with its shareholders and key stakeholders, which it considers to be integral to longer term growth and success.
-The principal methods of communication with shareholders are the Annual Review, the Annual Report & Accounts, the interim and full-year results announcements, the Annual General Meeting and the website.
+The principal methods of communication with shareholders are the Annual Report & Accounts, the interim and full-year results announcements, the Annual General Meeting and the website.
 The website is updated regularly with information regarding the Group’s activities and performance, and users can register to be alerted of new announcements, reports and events, including Annual General Meetings.

 The Group’s reports and presentations can be found here.